 While many of us may liken ourselves to Edward Scissorhands, being able to wield blades and chop our hair to our exact liking, we’d still recommend going to visit a barber shop, at least to have the top and sides cut to a shorter length.
 Having an expert eye will ensure you get an even length in the areas you want, so you’re not looking lopsided and like a Picasso painting.

-The rear section of your mullet is more down to your personal preferences, and if you just want to cut the ends of your hair (depending on your hair type, of course) then you have a friend do this in the comfort of your own home.
+The rear section of your mullet is more down to your personal preferences, and if you just want to cut the ends (depending on your hair type, of course) then find yourself a friend do this in the comfort of your own home.

 Popular Men’s Mullet Hairstyles

-So, with the history out the way and with your newfound knowledge of how to get one, check out these images of the various types of mullet haircut, from the historic looks all the way through to modern mullets, for inspiration.
+So, with the history out the way and with your newfound knowledge of how to get one, check out these images of the various types of mullet, from the historic looks all the way through to modern mullets, for inspiration.

 However, for those who wish to give it a go, you’ll first need to grow your hair out to at least shoulder length (the longer you can get it on the back, the better).
-Then, ask your barber to cut the front and top of the hair, but to blend it in with the hair at the back to create one seamless flow.
+Then, ask your barber to cut the front and top, and blend it in with the hair at the back to create one seamless flow.

 This is the more modern interpretation of the mullet haircut we’re talking about.
 Less of a contrast between the front and back but still undoubtedly longer at the rear, the modern mullet is one that is far easier to pull off and to maintain.